 What are the various types of treatment available in Kentucky for drugs and alcohol addiction?
-Should the person attend a treatment in a different state, or it is best to stay within Kentucky?
+Should the person attend treatment in a different state, or it is best to stay within Kentucky?
 Where do we start?

+Addicted.org has developed a database of over 4000 different treatments for alcohol and drug addiction such as outpatient, withdrawal management facilities, residential treatments, and no-cost addiction centers in the United States.
+We can suggest a treatment facility for your budget.
+A certified trained counselor will perform a personalized assessment of the addict or the sponsor over the phone, to generate the best advice for addiction treatment options.
+We have helped thousands of people across the U.S. with drug and alcohol treatment.
 Addicted.org has a unique personalized approach.
 The first counselor you contact will be designated to you.
-At anytime you will be able to contact this counselor until you or a loved one are in a treatment facility.
+At any time you will be able to contact this counselor until you or a loved one are in a treatment facility.
 When you contact Addicted.org, You become the most important person.

 Kentucky Drug Abuse Facts and Statistics

-The primary drug threats to the state of Kentucky are shared between marijuana, methamphetamine, cocaine and some pharmaceutical drugs.
+The primary drug threats to the state of Kentucky are shared between marijuana, methamphetamine, cocaine, and some pharmaceutical drugs.

 Nowadays, cocaine is recognized by the law as being a high risk where abuse is concerned.
 However, a doctor can administer a certain dosage if medically required.
 For instance, if a patient is to receive throat surgery, then a doctor could choose cocaine for use as a local anesthetic.
 Although rarely done, it would be legal, but dangerous because of the addictive nature of cocaine.

 Methamphetamine is available in Kentucky, especially in the center and the South-East of the state, where it continues to be widely present from Mexican drug trafficking organizations.
-The methamphetamine laboratories and local production of meth have decreased over the last few years, but that hasn't stopped the meth epidemic, where the Importation of meth in Kentucky is now more prominent from sources in Atlanta, Georgia and Ashville, North Carolina, where it is commonly obtained in pound amounts from the Mexican traffickers and smuggled back into Kentucky via private vehicles.
+The methamphetamine laboratories and local production of meth have decreased over the last few years, but that hasn't stopped the meth epidemic, where the Importation of meth in Kentucky is now more prominent from sources in Atlanta, Georgia, and Asheville, North Carolina, where it is commonly obtained in pound amounts from the Mexican traffickers and smuggled back into Kentucky via private vehicles.
 Local street-level distribution is primarily due to individual operators manufacturing smaller amounts for personal use.

 People that use methods other than injection (which produces a quick rush) can feel the pleasurable sensation for a longer period of time, some even extend up to half a day.
 However, if an individual takes too big a dose, it can increase the body temperature and create convulsions, which can be lethal.